nttmdlab-nlp/VDocRAG/README.md

 <a name="news"></a>
 # 📢 News
+- [2025/04]: The pre-trained VDocRetriever weights are out in 🤗 [Huggingface Hub](https://huggingface.co/NTT-hil-insight/VDocRetriever-Phi3-vision-pretrained).
 - [2025/04]: The technical report, code, data, and model for VDocRAG are all available online.
 - [2025/02]: 🎉 VDocRAG is accepted to CVPR 2025.